ramyardaneshgar/HTB-Writeup-Fingerprinting/README.md

 ⚠️ Disclaimer: All actions were performed in a controlled, authorized environment.
 Unauthorized use is strictly prohibited.

 ## **Context**
-As part of a web fingerprinting exercise, I worked on identifying key components of the `inlanefreight.local` environment.
+As part of a web fingerprinting lab, I worked on identifying key components of the `inlanefreight.local` environment.
 The goal was to gather the following information from the target system:
 1. **Apache version** running on `app.inlanefreight.local`
 2. **CMS used** on `app.inlanefreight.local`
 3. **Operating system** on which `dev.inlanefreight.local` is running